 Sleep apnea is related to snoring, and it results from an obstructed airway that can stop your breathing over and over again when you sleep.
 It deprives you of both oxygen and much-needed rest and can lead to fatigue, sudden waking, gasping for breath, and increased risk of heart attack and stroke.
-Drs.
-Murphree and Reed can treat your apnea with a simple device to open up your airway.
+Dr. Murphree and his team can treat your apnea with a simple device to open up your airway.
 They’ll also help you obtain coverage through your insurance company, which can make it very affordable for you.

 What is Sleep Apnea?